pnp/PnP/Samples/Provisioning.WorkflowTemplate/readme.md

 ### Prerequisites ###
-Solutions feature must be enabled in Site Settings->Web Designer Galleries in the Site Collection.
+- Solutions feature must be enabled in Site Settings->Web Designer Galleries in the Site Collection.
+- Keep in mind that using DesignPackage.Install will clear the composed look gallery (bug).

 ### Solution ###
 Solution | Author(s)
 ---------|----------
-Provisioning.WorkflowTemplate | Ilker Karimanov (OneBitSoftware)
+Provisioning.WorkflowTemplate | Ilker Karimanov (**OneBitSoftware**)

 ### Version history ###
 Version  | Date | Comments